c410-f3r/wtx/README.md

 ## Examples

-Demonstrations of different use-cases can be found in the `wtx-instances` directory as well as in the documentation.
+Demonstrations of different use-cases can be found in the `wtx-examples` directory as well as in the documentation.

 ## Limitations